Portsnap

 Portsnap is a system written by Colin Percival for secure distribution of compressed, digitally signed snapshots of the FreeBSD ports tree.
 The distribution follows the client–server model and uses the transport protocol HTTP (pipelined HTTP).

-As of FreeBSD 6.0, portsnap is a part of the base system (including 5.5).
+From FreeBSD 6 through 13 (as well as 5.5), portsnap was a part of the base system.
 In previous versions it was installed from ports.
 It's a standalone program which can be run manually or in a cron job.

 As such, it is one of alternatives to the classic cvsup method.
 Its advantages include: